GoogleCloudPlatform/professional-services/examples/dataflow-data-generator/README.md

 #### Keys and IDs (optional)
-The data generator will parse your field names and generate keys/ids for fields whose name contains "_key" or "_id".
+The data generator will parse your field names and generate keys/ids for fields whose name contains "`_key`" or "`_id`".
 The cardinality of such key columns can be controlled with the `--n_keys` parameter.

+Additionally, you can parameterize the key-skew by passing` --key_skew_distribution`.
+By default this is `None`, meaning roughly equal distribution of rowcount across keys.
+This also supports `"binomial"` giving a maximum variance bell curve of keys over the range of the keyset or `"zipf"` giving a distribution across the keyset according to zipf's law.

 ##### Primary Key (optional)
 The data generator can support a primary key columns by passing a comma separated list of field names to `--primary_key_cols`.